ONLY GOOD TEAS COME FROM THE HIMALAYAS

-High altitude, diversified agroecology, pollution-free environment, unique biodiversity and abundance of natural resources, virgin organic soil and mineral waters in hills and mountains allow Nepali farmers to produce numerous cultivars of tea.
+High altitude, diversified agroecology, pollution-free environment, unique biodiversity and abundance of natural resources, virgin organic soil and mineral waters in hills and mountains allow Nepali farmers to produce numerous cultivars of highest quality teas.

 These fine-looking furry buds from the Jasbire Hills are here to amaze you!
 These leaves are bound to give you all of their preserved memories of the frosty Himalayan winter.
 Nurtured by the flavour, the aroma, the frosty air, the water, the dewdrops, all at the foothills of Mount Kanchenjunga, all grasped within these leaves, only to be released in your cup.
-It’s a rare tea.
+It’s a “rare tea” produced in a small batch especially for us.

 Open leaf white tea leaves are delicate and so it is should be handled with utmost care in its shipment procedure.
-Many tea sourcing merchants stopped buying it because of its delicate leaves and the care it needs while shipping and packaging.
-This open leaf white tea is rare for it has been produced on our special order.
-It is a small fresh batch from the Autumn, production date; Nov’ 02.
+Many tea sourcing businesses stopped buying because of its delicate leaves and the care it needs while shipping and packaging, likewise, farmers in Nepal also stopped the production of white peony in recent years.
+This open leaf white (White Peony) is a very small batch production of the Autumn harvest.

 Jasbire Silver Needle and Sakhejung Golden Tips are the winners by people’s choice.

-Spring Black and Mai-Pokhari Oolong from the First Flush 2019 also go head to head among the bestsellers.
+Spring Black and Mai-Pokhari Oolong from the Spring Harvest also go head to head among the bestsellers.

 These teas showcase the diversity of Nepali tea producers to exhibit all kinds of seasonal qualities of high-grade whole leaf teas at economical offers.
 These teas are not mass-produced.
 They are produced in a small quantity by small-scale producers and farmers in their own facilities… And they are truly “rare.”